 - Denny's has a menu just for over age 55 and the AARP card will get 15 percent off any item.

 - Ross Stores offers 10% off on every Tuesday to those 55 and older.

 - Hertz offers a 50+ car rental program featuring discounts up to 35% off.

 - Amtrak offers a 15 percent discount on tickets for most train routes for those at age 62.

 - Marriott offer 15 percent discount on their room rates for seniors over age 62.

 - Southwest Airlines offers a discounted fare for travelers 65 years and older.
 In addition to potential discounts, all senior travel tickets are fully refundable.

-Senior citizens can be defined in many ways and at various ages.
+Senior citizens can be defined in many ways and at various ages ranging from about 50 years old and up.
 Take advantage of all the senior benefits that are available and prepare for the important milestones that lay ahead.
 There is no cut and dry definition of what makes a senior citizen, but staying informed about resources available can improve quality of life while also saving money.
 Life isn't so bad when you are a senior!
 You get to take advantage of discounts galore.